No-Machine Ice Cream: Sweet Summer Corn

 *The ice cream will last for up to four days in the freezer.

 Want more delicious dessert ideas from Chef James?
-Watch him stun Dr. Oz with what he can whip up, sign up for one of his recreational classes—or go pro and get more information about ICE’s professional pastry program.
+Sign up for one of his recreational classes — or go pro and get more information about ICE’s professional pastry program.